 Center for Dental Biomaterials

-Dental biomaterials are the natural tissues and synthetic products that are used to restore decayed, damaged or fractured teeth.
+The Center for Dental Biomaterials concentrates on maintaining and restoring oral health for patients through materials science study and interactions.
+Dental biomaterials include the natural tissues and biocompatible synthetic materials that are used to restore decayed, damaged or fractured teeth.
 Natural dental tissues include enamel, dentin, cementum, bone, and other intraoral tissues.
-The major synthetic dental material groups include metals, ceramics, polymers and composite structures.
+Biocompatible synthetic dental material groups include metals, ceramics, polymers and composite structures.

-- Resin-based composite wear and polymerization shrinkage;
+- Resin-based composite wear and polymerization shrinkage

-- Concepts of biocompatibility;
+- Concepts of biocompatibility

-- Definitions and applications of the mechanical and physical properties of dental biomaterials;
+- Definitions and applications of the mechanical and physical properties of dental biomaterials

-For a complete listing of publications and for other biographical information, please refer to the individual websites of specific faculty or staff members.
+For a listing of publications and for other biographical information, please refer to the individual websites of specific faculty or staff members.